-No student shall, based on sex, sexual orientation, or gender identity be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
-(Policy 7:10, Equal Educational Opportunities, Policy 2:260, Uniform Grievance Procedure)

-Any student or parent/guardian with a sex equity or equal opportunity concern should contact:
+No student shall, based on sex, sexual orientation, or gender identity be denied equal access to educational or extracurricular programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
+Any student or parent/guardian with a sex equity or equal opportunity concern should contact the Non-Discriminitation Coordinator.